MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 The relevant contract can be requested through your local Regional Operations Center (ROC) Contracts and Agreements Team below:

-- [mbscon@microsoft.com](mailto:mbscon@microsoft.com) if you're based in Europe, the Middle East, or Africa.

-- [aka.ms/PLOIntake](https://aka.ms/PLOIntake) if you're based in the Americas – to request access [REQUEST ACCESS](https://idwebelements.microsoft.com/GroupManagement.aspx?Group=PLOPortalAccess&Operation=join).

-- [mbslques@microsoft.com](mailto:mbslques@microsoft.com) if you're based in the Asia Pacific region.
+- [partnerlifecycle@microsoft.com](mailto:partnerlifecycle@microsoft.com) for Europe, the Middle East, Africa, Americas, and Asia Pacific region.

 ## Step 3: Your unique app specifications